Is metronidazole a cephalosporin

 Cephalosporins are generally well-tolerated, but like all antibiotics, they can cause side effects such as allergic reactions, gastrointestinal disturbances, and antibiotic resistance.
 It is important to take cephalosporins as prescribed by a healthcare professional and to complete the full course of treatment to ensure the infection is properly treated.

-See also Metronidazole for nausea
+See also Metronidazole ampicillin

 What is a cephalosporin?